Stackclash/5e-vault/1. DM Stuff/Session Journals/Curse of Strahd/S6 Best Weapon against Vampires are Old Men.md

 ---
 obsidianUIMode: preview
 date: 2023-11-04T00:00:00.000Z
-summary: The party discovers where St. Andral's Bones are kept by talking the Milvoj.
-The bones are protected by a nest of vampire spawn in the house of Henrik, the local coffin maker.
-After retrieving the bones and returning them to Father Lucius, the party gets invited to a dinner with Baron Vargas and his family.
+summary: |-
+  Determined to restore the sanctity of St. Andral's Church, the party sought out Milivoj at his home and, through a mix of persuasion and determination, convinced him to reveal the whereabouts of the stolen bones.
+Their investigation led them to the Coffin Maker's Shop, where they confronted Henrik van der Voort.
+With a combination of intimidation and force, they compelled Henrik to confess that Strahd von Zarovich had ordered him to steal the sacred relics.

+  Their confrontation was violently interrupted by an attack from a group of vampire spawn.
+A fierce battle ensued, with Yevelda Ovak demonstrating her raw strength by hurling Henrik at one of the vampires, breaking his leg in the process.
+In the chaos, one spawn attempted to escape with the bones, but the party swiftly thwarted the attempt.
+Victorious, they returned the bones to Father Lucian, restoring the church's protective power against Barovia's encroaching evil.

+  Their success did not go unnoticed.
+That evening, the party received an unexpected invitation to dine with Baron Vargas and his family, offering a rare opportunity for respite and perhaps new alliances.
+Yet, the shadows of intrigue and danger in Vallaki suggest that this dinner may hold more than just food and conversation.
 fc-date: 973-2-13
 timelines:
   - COS